 In 1848 John and Emma brought their young family to America.
 They first settled in Lawrence, Essex, MA.
-They found work in the woolen mill there and stayed for a number of years.
+They found work in the woolen mill there and stayed for several years.
 Their daughter, Elizabeth Emma “Lizzie” was born in Lawrence.

 In 1860 Squire was still living with his parents and siblings in Lawrence, MA.
 His father, John is listed in the census as a laborer, Squire and his brother John are listed as operatives.
 Squire was 19 years old.